aspuru-guzik-group/ORGANIC/Tutorial.md

 * A training set
 * A metric

-The ORGANIC model is what we're learning to use, and the training set (just a list of molecules, in the SMILES encoding, that have properties similar to those that we'd like to find) can be easily
+The ORGANIC model is what we're learning to use, and the training set (just a list of molecules, in the SMILES encoding, that have properties similar to those that we'd like to find) can be easily loaded with the *load_training_set()* command, as we just explained.
+So let's talk about the metric.

+The metric is some kind of procedure that, given a molecule (as always, encoded in a SMILES string), is able to assign a score in the interval [0, 1] that tells the model how well it is performing.
+As we shown in our research paper, given a good metric, ORGANIC is able to optimize the molecular distribution to the desired parameters.
+The problem is, however, how to specify an appropriate metric.

+### Built-in metrics

+### Metric remapping

+### User-defined metrics

+## Control over hyperparameters